 For some, everyday tasks may become harder, such as putting on shoes and walking up stairs.

-If you have been diagnosed with spinal cord compression giving rise to the symptoms of myelopathy, and if these symptoms have been present for more than 12 weeks, you may require surgery.
-Without surgery, myelopathy is invariably progressive, and the resultant neurological dysfunction is likely to become irreversible.
+If you have been diagnosed with spinal cord compression giving rise to the symptoms of myelopathy, and if these symptoms have been present for more than 12 weeks, you may require surgical treatment.
+Without treatment, myelopathy is invariably progressive, and the resultant neurological dysfunction is likely to become irreversible.
 The reason for this is simply that the spinal cord has very poor capacity for repair, and any damage done to the spinal cord as a consequence of pressure on it, is usually permanent.
-Surgery is therefore often done to prevent neurological deterioration, and preserve the current level of function.
+Surgery is therefore often done to relieve pressure on the spinal cord, prevent neurological deterioration, and preserve the current level of function.

-To treat myelopathy, the surgeons at The Bonati Spine Institute may perform an array of procedures to treat the condition(s) that is compressing the spinal cord.
+To treat patients with a diagnosis of myelopathy, the surgeons at The Bonati Spine Institute may perform an array of procedures to treat the condition(s) that is compressing the spinal cord.
 These procedures are performed to remove the pressure off of the spinal cord and stop the progression of myelopathy and improve neurological function.

 For over 30 years the spine surgeons at The Bonati Spine Institute have helped patients find relief from their spinal conditions.
 The spine surgeons at The Bonati Spine Institute can diagnose whether you have myelopathy using Magnetic Resonance Imaging (MRI) and recommend the best treatment options.
 Call (855)267-0482 for a an MRI review.